Перейти до вмісту

 • make generate and make manifests complete successfully

-• CRD installs and k get webapps works
+• CRD installs and kubectl get webapps works

-• Creating a WebApp triggers Deployment + Service creation
+• Creating a WebApp triggers Deployment and Service creation

 • Printer columns show correct data